clarkjohnm/water-collection-service/README.md

 * Run the service from within the `water-collection-service-impl` module: `mvn spring-boot:run`

 ## Docker on localhost
-**[The docker container creation in the POM will need to be modified to set the Spring profiles for localhost]**

 * Run docker in foreground
-`docker run -it --rm -p 8443:8443 -v /opt/ignite:/opt/ignite gcr.io/wcs-195520/wcs:<version>`
+    * `docker run -it --rm -p 8080:8080 -v /opt/ignite:/opt/ignite clarkjohnm/wcs:<version>`

 * Run docker in background
-`docker run -d --rm -p 8443:8443 -v /opt/ignite:/opt/ignite gcr.io/wcs-195520/wcs:<version>`
+    * `docker run -d --rm -p 8080:8080 -v /opt/ignite:/opt/ignite clarkjohnm/wcs:<version>`

+* Run multiple docker containers in background.
+Each container will expose a different port but map to port 8080 in the container.
+Use `docker ps` to see the list of containers and their published ports.
+    * `docker run -d -P --rm -v /opt/ignite:/opt/ignite clarkjohnm/wcs:<version>`

-* Attach to a container: `docker exec -it <container id> bash`
+* Attach to a container.
+    * `docker exec -it <container id> bash`

-## Apache Ignite
+## Apache Ignite Notes

 * Mgmt console: `docker run -d -p 8090:80 -v <host_absolute_path>:/var/lib/mongodb --name web-console-standalone apacheignite/web-console-standalone`
 * For Grid metrics look for `GridDiscoveryManager` in logs